TheWookHub/enterovirus-antigens-kids-w-IA/10_power_calculations.md

 Minimum Detectable OR by p0 and phi

-For VIGR, the minimum detectable OR is 6.20 with 80% power, which indicates that VIGR is underpowered compared to ENDIA.
+For VIGR, the minimum detectable OR is 6.20 with 80% power, when the baseline exposure probability is 30% (p0 = 0.3) and the matching correlation phi is 0 (no dependence in exposure between matched cases and controls).
+This indicates that VIGR is underpowered compared to ENDIA as VIGR has 80% power to detect an odds ratio **only if it is 6.20 or greater**.
+If the true OR were smaller, it would be statistically underpowered (true OR needs to be \> minimum ).

+Note that when the exposure is 0.01 (p0 = 0.01), which is very low exposure prevalence (only ~1% controls are expected to be exposed, so if we have 21 controls, that’s ~0.21 people, very close to 0 exposed people) we get `NA` values for phi because it cannot detect anything with this sample size (because the OR does not meet the power requirement)